Uncategorized

 Anderson Music is a community-minded studio.
 On a micro level, we are always working to connect our studio parents to each other.
 Many of our students have become friends outside of the studio and have practice play dates often, and we even go on studio field trips to see the CSO and the Grant Park Symphony.

 Keeping it local is important to us.
 We partner with local businesses like Back to Nature and Brookfield Academy for Mini Musicians to bring enrichment programming to our students.
-We co-host Open Mic Fridays for kids at Sips & Sweets.
 Our students perform at community events throughout the year, and we decorate a Christmas Tree at the Brookfield Zoo every year.

 We are also focused on giving back.
 We plant one tree per student every month through One Tree Planted and we hold supply drives for Ronald McDonald House during the holidays.
 When you join Anderson Music, you join a group of families engaged in supporting their local community.